PalisadoesFoundation/talawa-docs/docs/features/events/create-events.md

 1. **Members want to:**
    1. **Create an event** When a member creates an event they are automatically made coordinator of that event.
 1. **Coordinators want to:**
-   1. **Create tasks for an event:** Each event will have a checlist of tasks/ activities to be done before teh scheduled event.
+   1. **Create tasks for an event:** Each event will have a checklist of tasks/ activities to be done before the scheduled event.
-   2. **Assign tasks to organisation members:** Some notification must be sent to the member once they are assigned a task.
+   2. **Assign tasks to organisation members:** Some notification must be sent to the member once they are assigned any task.
    3. ** Mark a task for events as complete **  This could possibly update an overall progress bar for event tasks.
 1. **Admins want to:**
    1. **Elevate members to coordinators** This will enable multiple coordinators for an event